opensubsonic/open-subsonic-api/content/en/docs/Extensions/collections.md

 **OpenSubsonic extension name**: `collections` (As returned by [`getOpenSubsonicExtensions`](../../endpoints/getopensubsonicextensions))

 This extension allows users to create and manage collections.
-A collection is an ordered list of items - songs, artist, albums, playlists.
+A collection is an ordered list of items - songs, artist, albums, playlists, etc.

 ## Version 1